-Staying for a month in paradise on a Caribbean island costs tens of thousands of dollars right?
-We assumed it can only be affordable for 5 days or 10 days max unless you are a gazillionaire and it’s probably only worth it for a special occasion like a honeymoon.
-We never heard of any digital nomads or slow travelers going there, so it must not be practical.
-Well we have some good news for you, it is very doable and can be cheaper than staying at home!
-Are you ready to go explore Aruba?
+Staying for a month in paradise on a Caribbean island probably costs tens of thousands of dollars right?
+We assumed it can only be affordable for 5 or 10 days max unless you are a gazillionaire and it’s probably only worth it for a special occasion like a honeymoon.
+We had never heard of any digital nomads or slow travelers going there, so we assumed it must not be practical.
+Well we have some good news for you, we stayed in Aruba for 1 month and the cost of living can be cheaper than staying at home!
+In this detailed guide and cost of living report of Aruba, we share things to do, where to stay, what to eat and how much everything costs.

 Overall, we gave Aruba a 4 out of 5 stars rating (see legend below).
 Our accommodation was great and just a few minutes away from one of the best beaches of Aruba: Eagle beach (we will talk about this later).
 Our host was truly amazing, welcoming and super resourceful (we highly recommend her).
 The availability of activities and restaurants gave us plenty of options to keep us occupied.
 The public transportation was okay.
-The major drawbacks for us were overall cost of living (closed to 3K / month / couple) and the origin/quality of produce we were able to find grocery shopping.
+It scored lower vs other destinations because of the overall higher cost of living in Aruba (closed to 3K / month / couple) and the lower quality of produce we were able to find grocery shopping.

-With that being said, let’s look into what we liked the most, what we recommend, as well as the details about our budget and how the two of us spent $47 per person per day.
+With that being said, let’s look into what we liked the most, what we recommend, as well as the details about our budget and how the cost of living in Aruba added up to $47 per person per day.
 Let’s go explore the beautiful island of Aruba!

 Note: Unless specified otherwise, prices are in USD and were converted from the local currency (AWG or Aruban florin) to USD using a 1:19 ratio. (so 1 AWG = 0.52 USD).
 We should also mention that while prices are in the local currency every merchant usually accepts USD.
 Most stores will actually provide the total on your bill in both local and USD currencies.

-Before getting into the nitty gritty details of our budget, we will take a moment to go over what we did during our trip with this budget.
-If you came here just for the numbers, scroll down to our budget section or fill out the form below to download our itemized budget spreadsheet if you want to know every single expense we had.
+Before getting into the nitty gritty details of our budget and the cost of living in Aruba, we will take a moment to go over what we did during our trip with this budget.
+If you came here just for the numbers, scroll down to our cost of living section or fill out the form below to download our itemized budget spreadsheet if you want to know every single expense we had.

-Aruba is a true melting pot, with over 90 nationalities represented in its population of over 110,000 residents it is actually part of the Kingdom of the Netherlands.
+Aruba is a true melting pot, with over 90 nationalities represented in its population of over 110,000 residents, it is actually part of the Kingdom of the Netherlands.
 As such people speak Dutch, Papiamento (the native language) as well as Spanish and English (to support tourism).
+It’s well known as a touristic Caribbean destination for its amazing beaches and warm waters, especially popular as a cruise ship stop.

 First of all, if you want to know what is happening in Aruba, go check out the official Aruba event page here.
 Since Aruba offers many different events throughout the calendar year, this is a great place to start.
 January to March is the high-season that also overlaps with the carnival season.
 We did not know about this unfortunately and next time we will probably avoid the high season since the weather is pretty good all year round.